Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I see your point about the need for safeguards to protect those who might be left behind."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We must advocate for those who have no voice.
 I fear that if we don't act now, we may lose the opportunity to create a just system.
-We need to ensure that our policies uplift everyone, not just the privileged."
+We have a duty to ensure that our advancements uplift everyone, not just the privileged."

 **Marcus**: "I see your point, but we also need to think about the bigger picture.
 If we don't act decisively, we risk falling behind in the global economy.
 But I understand your concerns; perhaps we can find a way to balance both."